terintealexandrin18/quiz1romania/README.md

 ## 5 Testing

+### Bugs

-- The quiz site was tested on various devices including desktop computers, laptops, tablets, and smartphones.
+- The quiz site was tested on various devices including laptop, tablet, and smartphones.
 The testing was done to ensure that the site was responsive and worked well on different screen sizes and resolutions.
 Different browsers were also used for testing to ensure cross-browser compatibility.
 The primary focus of the testing was to identify any bugs or issues with the site's functionality and user experience.

+#### Fixed Bugs

   - Before completing the project, I identified and resolved the following issues.

 |Issues occurred| Image with the issues|
 |--|--|